 When my daughters were small we used to have girls helping around the house, students from the local vocational school who were learning to help out in families.
 Some of them had to learn the simplest things; others were practically running the household at home already.
-One of the latter was Fadime, who taught me to make this plain but delicious lentil soup.
+One of the latter was Fadime, a Kurdish girl from Turkey, who taught me to make this plain but delicious lentil soup.
 It's a Lenten mainstay, easy to make in advance to eat after evening services.

 There are hundreds of recipes for Turkish lentil soup, some with many more vegetables, but we like this one best.
 We tried adding onions once but it wasn't a success.